 1280 AD – Dom Gonçalo (Gonçalves) Pereira, 97th Archbishop of Braga is born.
 He was to become a Portuguese clergyman, politician and audacious warrior.
 Raised at the palaces of King Denis of Portugal and student at the University of Salamanca, he returned to Portugal and was nominated Dean of the see of Porto and charged with negotiations with the Curia Romana.

 1322 AD – Dom Gonçalo Pereira is elected 27th Bishop of Lisbon on August 21.
 He is elevated to Archbishop of Braga in 1326.
-He mediated the disagreements between Denis and his son Afonso IV of Portugal, being an auxiliar of Queen Elizabeth of Aragon on her peacemaking mission.
+He mediated the disagreements between Denis and his son Afonso IV of Portugal, as an auxiliary of Queen Elizabeth of Aragon on her peacemaking mission.

 Nuno Álvares Pereira